 While many horse owners hire professional shippers to transport their horses long distances, some prefer to haul themselves.
 While there are many benefits to hauling yourself, it can be a challenging endeavor and there are a number of things to be aware of and prepare for before hitting the open road.

 Your trailer will have the greatest direct impact on your horse’s comfort during shipping.
 Recent studies have shown that hauling horses loose in box stalls is best for their immune health and overall comfort.
 Many horse vans and trailers can be quite easily retrofitted into box stalls with some basic carpentry skills.
 Remember, even the most experienced and well-mannered horse will be stressed from shipping, regardless of whether or not they show it.
 With a little care and forethought though, this stress can be lessened.

-The first thing to do is to plan your route and decide if you will haul straight through to your destination or if you will need to schedule a layover.
+The first thing to do is to plan your route using Route4Me free route planner and decide if you will haul straight through to your destination or if you will need to schedule a layover.
 Many boarding barns and even some private farms offer layover services.
 Ask for photographs and references before deciding on a facility; you don’t want to arrive late at night in an unfamiliar area to discover that the facility is not safe or suitable for your horse.

 Have a plan in place in case of emergencies on the road.
 If your truck or trailer has a flat tire, do you know how to fix it?
 What if your horse becomes ill on the trip?
 Thinking ahead can mean the difference between a smooth trip and a disaster.